lukaszraczylo/go-simple-graphql/README.md

 ## Reasoning

-I've tried to run few graphQL clients with hasura, all of them required conversion of the data into the appropriate structures, causing issues with non-existing types ( thanks to Hasura ), for example `bigint` which was difficult to export.
+I've tried to run a few GraphQL clients with Hasura, all of them required conversion of the data into the appropriate structures, causing issues with non-existing types ( thanks to Hasura ), for example, `bigint` which was difficult to export.
 Therefore, I present you the simple client to which you can copy & paste your graphQL query, variables and you are good to go.

 ## Features